-The best time to take iron is on an empty stomach, so ideally at least 1 hour before or 2 hours after eating.
-But it’s not as simple as that, the best time to take an iron supplement will depend on a number of factors.
-In this post, we’ll explore those factors in full detail.
+The best time to take iron is on an empty stomach, so ideally at least one hour before or two hours after eating.
+Taking an iron supplement will depend on a number of factors which we’ll explore in full detail.

 This article is for you if:

-- You want to find out the best times to take iron based on your situation.
+- You want to find out the best times to take iron for women, men and vegetarians/vegans.

 Why do you need iron?

 Iron is an essential micronutrient.
 Your body needs iron to produce haemoglobin, a necessary ingredient in the production of red blood cells.
 Haemoglobin carries oxygen from your lungs to the rest of your body.
 Iron also contributes to the reduction of tiredness and fatigue and supports the normal function of the immune system.